 Symptoms of Altitude Insomnia

 Altitude insomnia can present with a range of symptoms that can greatly impact your sleep and overall well-being.
 The most common symptom is difficulty falling asleep, as your body struggles to adjust to the new altitude and sleeping environment.
 You may find yourself tossing and turning, unable to find a comfortable position that allows you to drift off into slumber.
+Along with these issues, altitude symptoms such as somatic symptoms (like headaches and dizziness) and sleep problems are common, all of which contribute to changes in your overall sleep status at high altitude.

 In some cases, altitude insomnia can also lead to other symptoms such as headaches, dizziness, and shortness of breath.
-These symptoms are a result of the decreased oxygen levels at higher altitudes, which can further impact your ability to get a good night's rest.
+These symptoms are a result of the decreased oxygen levels at higher altitudes, which can further impact your ability to get a good night’s rest.
+Altitude insomnia is also closely related to acute mountain sickness and mountain sickness, and the Lake Louise Scoring System is often used to assess these conditions and their associated sleep disturbances.

 Factors Affecting Altitude Insomnia